Skip to content

 • What contributed to the set back?

-• Do I still want to proceed in the same manner, given the facts?
+• Do you still want to proceed in the same manner, given the facts?

-• How can I work around the set-back?
+• How can you work around the set back?

 The Inspiring works

-For instance, take my recent camera and storage issues.
-No, really!
-Take them away!
+For instance, take my camera and storage issues.
+Really!
+Please take them away!

 Creating videos takes a whole heap of Gigabytes of data storage on my iPhone, iPad, and iMac.
 It’s an issue all content creators face.
 And it won’t go away!

-Okay, cleaning up after yourself is one thing; then there’s cleaning up after monoprinting!
+Clean up after painting and drawing is one thing; then there was clean up after mono printing!

-Monoprinting requires a lot of clean up after you’ve had all that wonderful fun.
-To not do a really good job causes you a lot of headache later on when you get back to into it.
+Monoprinting required a lot of clean after all that wonderful fun.
+To not do a really good clean up caused headache in follow-up sessions.

 Using oil-based ink has been rewarding and great fun.
-Oil paint will soon be front and centre.
-The thing is, for what I’m doing, oil-based ink needs to at least set about a week before you can make more marks on or around it.
-This delay calls for rethinking my approach to making and videoing the remainder of the 52 abstracts so I can complete them by my deadline of 31 May, 2024.
+The thing is, for what I’m doing, oil-based ink needs to set a week minimum before making more marks on or around it.
+This delay calls for rethinking my approach to making and videoing the remainder of the 52 abstracts in order to complete them by my deadline of 31 May, 2024.
 A work-around is pending.

 Many abstract artists work with acrylic based ink and paint, because it dries quickly.
-While this might be attractive, the workability of oil-based media and having the applied wet colour remain the same when dry is important.
+While this might be attractive, the workability of oil-based media and having the applied wet colour remain the same when dry is important to me.

 The Oxford dictionary says mistakes are an act or judgement that is misguided or wrong.